|

 FlexKrete (150 ounces) to 3.5 gallons [50lbs] of sand)

-Mix FlexKrete Slurry: Measure out the amount of
+Measure and Mix FlexKrete Slurry: Measure out the amount of

 FlexKrete needed into a mixing container, then add the recommended amount of